gronat/streetget/README.md

 `streetget show 6llp-LT4nAtCfs1SsyNyYA`

 ### Installation:
-The package is tested with Python 2.7  and requires several packages such as 'utm, matplotlib, numpy, docopt, pickle, PIL, Queue'.
-No installation is needed.
+The package is tested with Python 2.7  and requires several packages such as _utm, matplotlib, numpy, docopt, pickle, PIL, Queue_.
+No installation is needed fot the script itself.
 Just clone the 'streetget' to any directory e.g. `/home/user/streetget/` and inside the directory do `chmod 755 streetget.py`.
-Create a symbolic link `sudo ln -s  /home/user/streetget/streetget.py streetget` or add alias to your `.bash_aliases`.
-You can also run the script directly calling `streetget.py` with arguments.
+Create a symbolic link `sudo ln -s  /home/user/streetget/streetget.py /usr/bin/streetget` or add alias to your `.bash_aliases`.
+You can also run the script directly calling the `streetget.py` with arguments.

 ###Usage:
 	 streetget circle ( (LAT LNG) | PID) R [-tid -D DIR -z ZOOM] LABEL